kecin25/DnD-Monster-Manager/README.md

 called submit.

 Add - Lets you add monsters to the manager, either through the dictanary or custom made.
-      They are required to have a name and at least 1 must be made, all the other stats can be left blank
+      They are required to have a name and at least 1 must be made, all the other stats can be left blank.

 Edit - Allows you to edit the current selected monsters on the left side of the screen, you are able to edit each stat, including the name of the selected monster.
-       The program will let you edit one at a time but forms a list if several monsters are selected
+       The program will let you edit one at a time but forms a list if several monsters are selected.

-Load - You are able to load premade files formmated for the program
+Load - You are able to load premade files formmated for the program.

-Save - You can save a list of monsters and their stats to be used for later
+Save - You can save a list of monsters and their stats to be used for later.
-       Saves in the format needed for Load
+       Saves in the format needed for Load.

 Submit - Once you have clicked on the monster(s) you wish to either deal damage to or see if they pass a saving throw and then deal damage,
          enter a command in the format of: